 Start with this list below, a variety of resources to explore for 10th grade (and other levels) math lesson plans that are engaging, effective, and free.

-- A to Z Teacher Stuff: This site has six high school-level lesson plans for mathematics, including plans for Order of Operations, Solving for X and Using Equations to Solve Puzzles.
-Visit the site.
+- A to Z Teacher Stuff: This site has six high school-level lesson plans for mathematics, including plans for Order of Operations, Solving for X, and Using Equations to Solve Puzzles.

-- Math Forum: This site has 41 high school-level math lesson plans, including 3-D Drawing and Geometry, Euclid’s Geometry: History and Practice and Untangling the Mathematics of Knots.
-Visit the site.
+- Math Forum: Here, you’ll find 40 high school-level math lesson plans, including 3-D Drawing and Geometry, Euclid’s Geometry: History and Practice, and Untangling the Mathematics of Knots.

-- PBS: This site offers four different films with lesson plans for 9th and 10th grade students.
-Only one is strictly mathematics-based, but the others also involve mathematics, and offer opportunities to change things up a bit.
-Visit the site.
+- PBS: This site features four different films with lesson plans for 9th and 10th grade students.
+Only one is strictly mathematics-based, but the others—which blend math with subjects like history and economics—offer a great way to shake things up a bit.

-- IRS: In its Understanding Taxes series, the Internal Revenue Service offers teachers the opportunity to explain the system of taxation to high schools students.
-Perhaps not the most exciting topic, but useful nonetheless.
-The site has a section for both students and teachers.
-Visit the site.
+- IRS: In its Understanding Taxes series, the Internal Revenue Service provides teachers with the opportunity to explain the taxation to high school students using detail lesson plans, interactive activities, and simulations.

-- Share My Lesson: This site was created by teachers to allow teachers to share their favorite lesson plans.
-The high school section has at least 40 lesson plans, including Trigonometric Functions and Circle Theorems.
-Visit the site.
+- Share My Lesson: Created by teachers to allow other teachers to share their favorite lesson plans, this user-generated platform houses a high school section with at least 40 lesson plans, including Trigonometric Functions and Circle Theorems.

-- Discovery Education: Discovery offers seven different lesson plans for high school-level mathematics.
+- Discovery Education: Discovery Education, which works to develop sustainable solutions that transform classrooms and empower teachers, features seven different lesson plans for high school-level mathematics.
 Among the lessons are Concepts in Number Theory, Concepts in Geometry and Rational Number Concepts.
-Visit the site.